-- 6.6 The proposed submission documents consist of the following components: - The Craven Local Plan 2012-2032 Publication Version and Policies Map.
+- 5.4 The proposed submission documents consist of the following components: - a) The Craven Local Plan 2012-2032 Publication Version and Policies Map.
 This is the document that the Council intends to formally submit to the Secretary of State for independent examination and is also referred to as the Submission Draft Local Plan.
-This document sets out the overall strategy and policies for change, development and conservation in Craven District outside the Yorkshire Dales National Park (YDNP) for the period 2012 to 2032. - A Sustainability Appraisal.
+This document sets out the overall strategy and policies for change, development and conservation in Craven District outside the Yorkshire Dales National Park (YDNP) for the period 2012 to 2032. - b) Sustainability Appraisal Report.
 This document includes an assessment of the social, environmental and economic impacts of options for policies, proposed residential sites, housing growth options and the spatial strategy, considered against sustainability objectives.
 The report sets out the information that has fed into the Council's decision making process.
-This SA incorporates the requirements of the SEA Directive by combining the more environmentally focussed considerations with wider social and economic effects of the proposed Plan. - Statement of Consultation, setting out which bodies and persons were invited to make representations on preparation of the plan prior to Publication (Reg 18), how representations were invited, a summary of the main issues raised and how these main issues have been addressed in the Local Plan. - A Statement of Representations Procedure, which set out the title of the plan, the subject matter and area covered by the plan, details of the representation period, where documents can be viewed, how representations can be made and how consultees can request to be notified of submission of the Craven Local Plan, publication of the Planning Inspector's Report and adoption of the Craven Local Plan 2012-2032. - Habitats Regulations Assessment.
+This SA incorporates the requirements of the SEA Directive by combining the more environmentally focussed considerations with wider social and economic effects of the proposed Plan. - c) Statement of Consultation, setting out which bodies and persons were invited to make representations on preparation of the plan prior to Publication (Reg 18), how representations were invited, a summary of the main issues raised and how these main issues have been addressed in the Local Plan. - d) A Statement of Representations Procedure, which set out the title of the plan, the subject matter and area covered by the plan, details of the representation period, where documents can be viewed, how representations can be made and how consultees can request to be notified of submission of the Craven Local Plan, publication of the Planning Inspector's Report and adoption of the Craven Local Plan 2012-2032.

+- e) Habitats Regulations Assessment.
 The purpose of HRA is to assess the impacts of the Local Plan against the conservation objectives of designated sites of European importance for nature conservation inside and adjacent to the plan area, to ascertain whether it would result in adverse effects on the integrity of any of the sites concerned.
 In addition, designated sites outside of the plan area are also considered where there may be a potential impact to be evaluated.
 These sites are often referred to as European designated sites or Natura 2000 sites and include Special Areas of Conservation (SACs), Special Protection Areas (SPAs).
-Ramsar sites (under the RAMSAR Convention) are also considered in the HRA documents. - Other supporting documents as in the opinion of the LPA are relevant to the preparation of the Local Plan.
-This includes Local Plan evidence base documents. - 6.7 Consultees will be expected to submit representations using the Council's representation form.
+Ramsar sites (under the RAMSAR Convention) are also considered in the HRA documents. - f) Other supporting documents as in the opinion of the LPA are relevant to the preparation of the Local Plan.
+This includes Local Plan evidence base documents. - 5.5 A list of the proposed submission documents are set out at appendix 10. - 5.6 Persons wishing to make representations were encouraged to submit representations using the Council's representation form.
 This is accompanied by guidance notes providing information on legal compliance and soundness, as well as more general advice in order to aid individuals, organisations and other consultees in making representations.
-Copies of the Craven Local Plan Publication Stage Representation Form and Representation Guidance Notes are set out at appendix 5 and 8. - 6.8 A list of the proposed submission documents are set out at appendix 9.

-6.9 The Craven Local Plan; Publication Version is supported by an Equalities Impact Assessment, Duty to Cooperate Statement, an Infrastructure Delivery Plan (IDP) and background evidence reports on specific topics.
+Copies of the Craven Local Plan Publication Stage and Representation Guidance Notes and Representation Form are set out at Appendices 5 and 8. - 5.7 The Craven Local Plan; Publication Version is supported by an Equalities Impact Assessment, Duty to Cooperate Statement, an Infrastructure Delivery Plan (IDP) and background evidence reports on specific topics.